awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-se-platform.md

 # Using the Elastic Beanstalk Java SE platform<a name="java-se-platform"></a>

+**Important**
+Amazon Linux 2 platform versions are fundamentally different than Amazon Linux AMI platform versions \(preceding Amazon Linux 2\)\.
+These different platform generations are incompatible in several ways\.
+If you are migrating to an Amazon Linux 2 platform version, be sure to read the information in [Migrating your Elastic Beanstalk Linux application to Amazon Linux 2](using-features.migration-al.md)\.

 The AWS Elastic Beanstalk Java SE platform is a set of [platform versions](https://docs.aws.amazon.com/elasticbeanstalk/latest/platforms/platforms-supported.html#platforms-supported.javase) for Java web applications that can run on their own from a compiled JAR file\.
 You can compile your application locally or upload the source code with a build script to compile it on\-instance\.
 Java SE platform versions are grouped into platform branches, each of which corresponds to a major version of Java, for example *Java 8* and *Java 7*\.

 **Note**
 Elastic Beanstalk doesn't parse your application's JAR file\.
 Keep files that Elastic Beanstalk needs outside of the JAR file\.
 For example, include the `cron.yaml` file of a [worker environment](using-features-managing-env-tiers.md) at the root of your application's source bundle, next to the JAR file\.

-Platform\-specific configuration options are available in the AWS Management Console for [modifying the configuration of a running environment](environment-configuration-methods-after.md)\.
+Configuration options are available in the Elastic Beanstalk console for [modifying the configuration of a running environment](environment-configuration-methods-after.md)\.
 To avoid losing your environment's configuration when you terminate it, you can use [saved configurations](environment-configuration-savedconfig.md) to save your settings and later apply them to another environment\.

 To save settings in your source code, you can include [configuration files](ebextensions.md)\.
 Settings in configuration files are applied every time you create an environment or deploy your application\.
 You can also use configuration files to install packages, run scripts, and perform other instance customization operations during deployments\.

 The Elastic Beanstalk Java SE platform includes an [nginx](https://www.nginx.com/) server that acts as a reverse proxy, serving cached static content and passing requests to your application\.
 The platform provides configuration options to configure the proxy server to serve static assets from a folder in your source code to reduce the load on your application\.
 For advanced scenarios, you can [include your own \.conf files](java-se-nginx.md) in your source bundle to extend Elastic Beanstalk's proxy configuration or overwrite it completely\.

+**Note**
+Configuring the proxy to serve static files is supported only on Amazon Linux AMI platform versions \(preceding Amazon Linux 2\)\.

 If you only provide a single JAR file for your application source \(on its own, not within a source bundle\), Elastic Beanstalk renames your JAR file to `application.jar`, and then runs it using `java -jar application.jar`\.
 To configure the processes that run on the server instances in your environment, include an optional [Procfile](java-se-procfile.md) in your source bundle\.
 A `Procfile` is required if you have more than one JAR in your source bundle root, or if you want to customize the java command to set JVM options\.